-Talk to your counselor honestly about when you have been at risk, and when you might need to come back and be tested again.
+Talk to your counselor honestly about when you may have been exposed and when you might need to come back to get tested again.
 A negative HIV test does not mean you are immune from HIV.
-If you have unprotected sex or share needles, you could still get infected in the future.
+If you have condomless sex or share needles, you could still acquire HIV in the future.

 What does a positive result mean?